 Recently, we worked together with author Rob Fitzpatrick to translate The Mom Test into Dutch.
-It’s one of the first books that we recommend to anyone that is involved with (corporate) startups or innovation.
+It’s one of the first books that we recommend to anyone that is involved with (corporate) startups or lean innovation.
 At the time of writing this, Rob’s book is more than 6 years old.
 You’ll find that plenty of books on startups become partially outdated after such a period.
 Yet, The Mom Test seems just as relevant as it was on its day of release.
-That begs the question: what makes The Mom Test so genius that everyone who is involved with startups should read it?
+That begs the question: what makes The Mom Test so genius that everyone who is involved with startups or business model validation should read it?

 Simply put: customer interviews are key in developing new innovations, and The Mom Test is the most accessible and comprehensive book on that subject in our opinion.
 In times of quickly advancing technology, global pandemics, climate change among many other changes, the behaviours, needs and problems of customers are quickly changing too.
 In order for us to comprehend how we can solve those newly arising problems, we’re going to have to talk to customers and we’re going to need to be effective at it.
 Talking to customers is scary: if you don’t know what you’re doing, chances are that you’re going to mess up which can negatively impact your learning, or the future of your company as a whole.